-- [5] The long-term and construction water-quality impacts of the proposed waiver; and - [6] Whether the granting of a waiver is at least as protective of natural resources and the environment. - c.
-Single-family parcels that are less than one (1) acre and are not part of a larger common development are eligible for waiver consideration. - (c) General Requirements.
-Stream buffers shall be considered a "no disturb zone" along perennial and intermittent streams as defined by USGS Quad Maps.
-Vegetation cannot be disturbed, removed or replanted unless a buffer restoration plan has been approved by Richland County Department of Public Works.
-Richland County can expand the buffer width requirements depending on slopes, water pollution hazards, or other uses that may contribute to water quality degradation as outlined in the Storm Drainage Design Standards.
-The Richland County Engineer shall have design flexibility to modify the general requirements, provided that such modifications shall meet the intent of this Section.
+- (c) Stream Buffers. - (1) Stream buffers shall be considered a "no disturb zone" along perennial and intermittent streams as defined by USGS Quad Maps.
+Vegetation cannot be disturbed, removed or replanted unless a buffer restoration plan has been approved by the Department of Public Works.
+Section 26-187 (g) provides requirements to expand the buffer widths depending on slopes, water pollution hazards, or other uses that may contribute to water quality degradation.
 In defining the limits of stream buffers, top of bank is defined as the uppermost limit of the active channel of a stream during "bank full" conditions, typically marked by a break in slope.
 The buffer width shall be calculated as follows: